 Week 13: Nutcracker Buck Sings “Miracle on the Hudson”

 Anthology of American Folk Music.
-As I was watching coverage of the Flight 1549 Hudson River landing, amazed and inspired like everybody else, one of my first thoughts was anthamerfolkmusic2that this was just the sort of event that a hundred years ago would have had a dozen or a hundred songs written about it immediately, with maybe at least one of them passing into the folk canon.
+As I was watching coverage of the Flight 1549 Hudson River landing, amazed and inspired like everybody else, one of my first thoughts was that this was just the sort of event that a hundred years ago would have had a dozen or a hundred songs written about it immediately, with maybe at least one of them passing into the folk canon.
 I’ve been listening to the Folkways Anthology of American Folk Music (I kind of never stop listening to it), which, in case you don’t know, is a collection of recordings made between 1927 and 1932.
 Those recordings, made at the very birth of the recording industry, before pop culture as we know it existed, would have been pretty much forgotten if in the fifties a West Coast beatnik named Harry Smith hadn’t gathered up a bunch of those old 78 records and written idiosyncratic liner notes about them.
 Even then they might have been forgotten if Bob Dylan hadn’t discovered the anthology in the sixties and mined it for material.

 The music on the anthology is Appalachian ballads, cowboy songs, blues, jug bands, string bands, zydeco, gospel-you name it-played and sung by people you’ve probably never heard of, with the exception of the Carter Family, Mississippi John Hurt, Blind Lemon Jefferson and possibly a few others.
 It’s mesmerizing stuff, the music that critic Greil Marcus referred to famously as “the old weird America.”
 A fair number of the songs are ballads about current and not-so-current events-in addition to songs about the sinking of the Titanic, there are songs about the assassinations of both James Garfield and William McKinley.
 A song about Flight 1549 would be right at home on there.
 So would Gordon Lightfoot’s “Wreck of the Edmund Fitzgerald” if it were in a bouncier key and sounded like it was recorded in the back of a pickup going down a dirt road, as mine does.